-October 22, 2019 Fiscal Year 2019 Report to Congress
+October 7, 2021 Fiscal Year 2021 Report to Congress

-Message from the Deputy Commissioner of CBP
+Message from the Acting Deputy Commissioner of CBP

-October 22, 2019
+October 7, 2021

-I am pleased to submit the following report, "Antidumping/ Countervailing Duty Collection of New Shipper Single Entry Bonds," which has been prepared by U.S. Customs and Border Protection (CBP).
+I am pleased to submit the following report, "Antidumping/ Countervailing Duty Collection of New Shipper Single Entry Bonds," which was prepared by U.S. Customs and Border Protection (CBP).

-This report was compiled pursuant to language set forth in Senate Report 115-283, which accompanies the Fiscal Year (FY) 2019 Department of Homeland Security (DHS) Appropriations Act (P.L.
-116-6).
-Senate Report 115-283 reaffirms the requirements in Senate Report 114-264, which accompanied the FY 2017 DHS Appropriations Act (P.L.
-115-31).

-This report provides information concerning each Antidumping/ Countervailing Duty (AD/CVD) order for which more than \$25 million in assessed AD/CVDs secured by single entry bonds (SEB) accepted by CBP pursuant to 19 U.S.C. § 1675(a)(2)(B)(iii) remains uncollected more than 2 years after the dates of liquidation of the secured entries.
+This report was compiled pursuant to the direction set forth in the Joint Explanatory Statement that accompanies the Fiscal Year (FY) 2021 Department of Homeland Security (DHS) Appropriations Act (P.L.
+116-260).
+This report provides information concerning each antidumping/countervailing duty (AD/CVD) order for which more than \$25 million in assessed AD/CVDs secured by single entry bonds (SEB), accepted by CBP pursuant to Title 19 of the U.S. Code (U.S.C.) § 1675(a)(2)(B)(iii), remains uncollected more than 2 years after the dates of liquidation of the secured entries.